Celebrating five years of work towards sustainable agricultural outcomes!

 Quick summary of what was delivered

-Our team, in collaboration with multiple stakeholders, has empowered landholders, farmers and community groups to implement strategies to enhance soil health, pasture and land condition, and native vegetation, which is crucial for both the region's agricultural productivity and profitability and the preservation of ecosystem values like water quality and biodiversity.
+Our team, in collaboration with multiple stakeholders, has empowered landholders, farmers, and community groups to implement strategies to enhance soil health, pasture and land condition, and native vegetation, which is crucial for both the region's agricultural productivity and profitability and the preservation of ecosystem values like water quality and biodiversity.

 In addition to providing numerous individual reports for landholders, the program also produced three fact sheets, four case studies, and three sub-catchment Land Types booklets, which will serve as enduring resources for land managers.
 These documents are designed to facilitate the ongoing implementation of sustainable practices in the region.